Francis Laid To Rest As 400,000 Mourn Pope with An Open Heart - UrduPoint

 The Church's 266th pope loved nothing more than being among his flock, taking selfies with the faithful and kissing babies, and made it his mission to visit the peripheries, rather than mainstream centres of Catholicism.

-His last public act, the day before his death, was an Easter Sunday blessing of the entire world, ending his papacy as he had begun it -- with an appeal to protect the "vulnerable, the marginalised and migrants".
+His last public act, the day before his death, was an Easter Sunday blessing to the world, ending his papacy as he had begun it -- with an appeal to protect the "vulnerable, the marginalised and migrants".

-The Jesuit chose to be named after Saint Francis of Assisi, saying he wanted "a poor Church for the poor", and living at a Vatican guesthouse rather than the papal palace.
+The Jesuit chose to be named after Saint Francis of Assisi, saying he wanted "a poor Church for the poor", and lived at a Vatican guesthouse rather than the papal palace.

 "The pope showed us that there was another way to live the faith," said Lara Amado, 25, in the Argentine capital.